AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 If you want to connect multiple databases or schemas, repeat this process as necessary.

-## Entering the connection and user info into Magento BI {#finish}
+## Entering the connection and user info into MBI {#finish}

-To wrap things up, we need to enter the connection and user info into Magento BI.
+To wrap things up, we need to enter the connection and user info into MBI.
 Did you leave the PostgreSQL credentials page open?
 If not, go to **Manage Data > Connections** and click the Add a Data Source button, then the PostgreSQL icon.
 Don\'t forget to toggle the Encrypted button to Yes.

 Enter the following info into this page, starting with the Database Connection section: